Categories

 A few cynical thoughts after the 2014 election, focusing on education politics: Get ready for Higher Ed Act and ESEA reauthorization!
 Er, or not.
 Wasn’t happening before the election, likely won’t happen in the next two years, either.
 Ignore “the decline of” chatter, all of which is post-election punditry equivalent of a November 1 candy binge. […]

 I haven’t gone this long without a blog entry in … hmmn.
 Don’t know how long, maybe not since 2003.
-My wife was hospitalized in late August, and until she came home last Wednesday, I have been juggling essential tasks like mad and jettisoning whatever was absolutely unnecessary for the time being.1 She’s much better, thank you, and […]
+My wife was hospitalized in late August, and until she came home last Wednesday, I have been juggling essential tasks like mad and jettisoning whatever was absolutely unnecessary for the time being. ((Giant kudos to East Valley Primary […]